Redmi Note 7 Pro to Go on Sale for the First Time in India Today

 Redmi Note 7 Pro will go on sale for the first time in India today.
 The smartphone will be available in the country through Flipkart, Mi.com, and Mi Home stores.
 Xiaomi will kick off the sale at 12pm (Noon) IST.
 To recall, the Redmi Note 7 Pro was launched in the Indian market earlier this month with a dual rear camera setup and a waterdrop-style display notch.
 The Redmi Note 7 Pro is also powered by an octa-core Qualcomm Snapdragon 675 SoC.
-Alongside the Redmi Note 7 Pro, Xiaomi brought the Redmi Note 7 that went on sale in the country for the first time last week will be available for the second time at the sale later today.
+Alongside the Redmi Note 7 Pro, Xiaomi will also be offering the Redmi Note 7 that went on sale in the country for the first time last week.

 Redmi Note 7 Pro price in India, launch offers